dwdas9/home/articles/StreamProcessing/AzureEventHubs_Intro.md

 | Docker                           | Run Kafka locally inside Docker for development and testing.                    |
 | Confluent Platform               | Use Confluent Platform for an easy local setup with extra tools.                |

-## <span style="color: #333399;font-family: 'Trebuchet MS', Helvetica, sans-serif;">Can You Use Kafka with Azure Event Hubs?</span>

-Yes, you can.
-Even though Azure Event Hubs isn’t Kafka, it has a Kafka-compatible endpoint.
-This means you can continue using your Kafka tools and applications with Event Hubs without much change.